Hidden zeros for particle/string amplitudes and the unity of colored scalars, pions and gluons: Outlook

 Finally, it is clearly interesting to study the widest class of theories connected by sharing hidden zeros and factorization.
 The most obvious place to begin is to simply consider our shifted theories with general values for $\delta$.
 As we have explained for generic fractional $\delta$, the low-energy amplitudes are always those of the NLSM.
 But for $\alpha^\prime \delta$ being integers, something more interesting happens.
 As we have seen for $\alpha^\prime \delta = 1$ we have a theory of massless gluons interacting with the ``scaffolding'' of the external scalars.
 It is easy to see that for e.g. $\alpha^\prime \delta = 2$, while the leading interactions at low-energies are those of gluons coupled to the scaffolding scalars, there are {\it also} interactions that must be interpreted as arising from a theory of massless colored particles of spin 2.
 In general for $\alpha^\prime \delta = J$, at least kinematically we are describing gluons coupled to a tower of massless colored particles of spin up to $J$.
 Of course there are famous theorems~\cite{Weinberg:1980kq} about the impossibility of consistent theories for massless colored particles of high spin, so at first blush these theories for $J>1$ should be discredited on physical grounds.
 But the way they naturally connect to Tr$(\phi^3)$, NLSM, and Yang-Mills, simply via further continuing the $\delta$ deformation, suggests these theories may somehow have a purpose in life, perhaps especially in the limit as $\delta \to \infty$, where an infinite tower of higher-spin colored particles become massless.

 \acknowledgments

 It is our pleasure to thank Alfredo Guevara, Daniel Longenecker, Giulio Salvatori, Yichao Tang, Jaroslav Trnka, Ellis Ye Yuan, Yaoqi Zhang for inspiring discussions.
 The work of N.A.H. is supported by the DOE (Grant No. DE-SC0009988), by the Simons Collaboration on Celestial Holography, and further support was made possible by the Carl B. Feinberg cross-disciplinary program in innovation at the IAS.
+The work of Q.C. is supported by the National Natural Science Foundation of China under Grant No. 123B2075.
 The work of C.F. is supported by FCT/Portugal (Grant No. 2023.01221.BD).
 The work of S.H. has been supported by the National Natural Science Foundation of China under Grant No. 12225510, 11935013, 12047503, 12247103, and by the New Cornerstone Science Foundation through the XPLORER PRIZE.